ta-data-bcn/lab-mysql/README.md

 ## Challenge 1 - Design the Database

-Using pen and paper (or computer software if you are skillful at creating digital diagrams), design a database to meet the minimal requirements of your boss.
+Using pen and paper, design a database to meet the minimal requirements of your boss.
 The minimal information to be recorded is described below:

 1. **Cars** - e.g. the vehicle identification number (VIN), manufacturer, model, year, and color of the cars in your company's inventory.